Unification of integrability in supersymmetric gauge theories: -deformation of B-twisted gauge theories Ω-deformation of B-twisted gauge theories

 Let us deform the spacetime $D = \R^2$ into the shape of a cigar, consisting of a semi-infinite cylinder capped with a hemisphere.
 We split the path integral on the cigar into two parts.
 One is performed on the hemisphere, and we already understand it well.
 The other is on the cylinder.
 Our strategy is to impose some boundary condition at infinity and see what state the latter path integral yields at the other end of the cylinder.
 Subsequently we feed this state into the former path integral to deduce the result of the path integral on the whole cigar.

 Let $D_0$ and $D_\infty$ be the hemisphere and cylinder parts of $D$, respectively.
-As usual, we can deform the action by $Q_V$-exact terms.
+As usual, we can deform the action by $Q_V$-exact terms since this does not change the $Q_V$-cohomology class of the state at the end.
 Using this freedom we choose the metric to be such that

 on $D_\infty$ so that we have $\|V\| = 1$ on the cylinder.
 Moreover, we make $g_{rr}(r)$ decay sufficiently fast so that $D$ has a finite area.